-- When you’re ready to cook, drain lamb into a colander placed in the sink and let it come to room temperature while you preheat the grill to high.
+- When you’re ready to cook, drain lamb into a colander and let it come to room temperature while you preheat the grill.

 - Cut zucchini and red onions into same-size pieces (remember to make the zucchini a bit thinner if you want lamb that’s on the rare side.)

 - Thread skewers with lamb pieces, zucchini pieces, and red onions.